GSA/idmanagement.gov/_university/pacs101.md

 		<li>What facility access risks exist?</li>
 		<li>How can the facility mitigate these risks?</li>
 		<li>What PACS installations does the facility need?</li>
-		<li>What support systems would be integrated into the facility’s PACS (for example, intrusion detection, video surveillance, emergency notification, elevator control)?</li>
+		<li>What support systems would be integrated into the facility’s PACS (for example, intrusion detection, video surveillance, emergency notification, and elevator control)?</li>
 		<li>What PACS integrator or other contractor services does the agency need to solicit bids on?</li>
 		<li>What PACS hardware and software is needed?</li>
 	</ul>